 Cause 1: Circadian Rhythm Disruption

 Sleeping in and staying up late during a vacation shifts melatonin secretion in the pineal gland.
-Walker (2017) shows that bedtime delayed by just 2 hours for 3 consecutive nights drops cognitive performance by an average of 23% — equivalent to operating on no sleep at all.
+Walker (2017) shows that bedtime delayed by just 2 hours for 3 consecutive nights drops cognitive performance by an average of 23%, which is equivalent to operating on no sleep at all.
 You are not lacking willpower.
 Your prefrontal cortex is physically underpowered.

 Cause 2: Dopamine Receptor Desensitization

-High-stimulus vacation activities — travel, dining, social media binges, gaming marathons — temporarily down-regulate your dopamine D2 receptors.
-Volkow et al. (2010) imaged this effect: after sustained high-stimulus exposure, satisfaction from low-key wins (reading a chapter, memorizing one term) drops 30 to 40%.
+High-stimulus vacation activities such as travel, dining out, social media binges, and gaming marathons temporarily down-regulate your dopamine D2 receptors.
+Volkow et al. (2010) imaged this effect: after sustained high-stimulus exposure, satisfaction from low-key wins like reading a chapter or memorizing one term drops 30 to 40%.
 Studying does not feel boring because it is boring.
 It feels boring because your reward system is temporarily dysregulated.

 Cause 3: Self-Efficacy Collapse